The Eureka Prize for Innovation in Medical Research is sponsored by Johnson & Johnson.

 As an organisation which is broadly based across healthcare, Johnson & Johnson Family of Companies is uniquely positioned to support innovative healthcare solutions which reduce the burden of illness for patient and society.

-Johnson & Johnson Medical and Janssen embrace innovation through local partnerships and programs that help shape the healthcare industry.
+Johnson & Johnson Medical Pty Ltd and Janssen belive that innovation is critical to our missionof caring for people and saving lives.
+We embrace innovation through local partnerships and programs that help shape the healthcare industry.
+We embrace innovation through local partnerships and programs that help shape the healthcare industry.
 Our innovation activities harness the expertise of scientists, industry and community peers, with the strong belief that by working together, we are stronger.

 Entries should specifically address how the work entered meets the following judging criteria:

 1 Describe how the research is innovative, including how the outcomes of this research are likely to demonstrate treatment differentiation for patients from treatments/ products/ programs currently in market or in development

 2 Describe the potential impacts and benefits of the outcomes of your research for patients and its potential impact on healthcare delivery

 3 Describe the potential for commercialisation of your work, including the IP position, addressable market (including size of addressable market for Australia and worldwide) and potential for regulatory approval and reimbursement